What does a local NMI president do?

 "Help!
 My local church just elected me Nazarene Missions International president.
 What am I supposed to do?"

 One key function of a local NMI president is to see that the congregation embraces its responsibility for ends-of-the-earth outreach as well as making disciples locally.
-Church members should be encouraged to give joyfully to the denomination's World Evangelism Fund and to engage in prayer support for the Nazarene missionaries deployed worldwide who come from many different countries.
+Church members should be exhorted to give joyfully to the denomination's World Evangelism Fund and to engage in prayer support for the Nazarene missionaries deployed worldwide from many different countries.

 An NMI president should be a conduit of information to the local church about Nazarene world missions activity, including the denomination's response to human suffering from national disasters, civil disorders, and wars between nations.